Stock of the Day

 Here are some ways that investors could benefit from investing in Invitation Homes Inc.:

-• The stock is currently trading at $30.54, which may present a buying opportunity for investors looking for potential growth, especially considering the average target price from analysts is $37.47.
+• The current stock price is around $33.66, which may present a buying opportunity for investors looking for value in the real estate sector.

 Invitation Homes Bear Case